How to Add a Fireplace to Your Home for a Cozy Space

 For the easiest installation, choose a direct-vent gas fireplace.
 You can install this type of fireplace on any exterior wall, and it will vent directly out the back.
-Installation usually takes only about a day or a day and a half.
+Installation usually takes about a day or a day and a half.
 While you won't get the sounds and aroma of a wood fire, gas fireplaces give any room ambience and often supply more warmth than a wood-burning fireplace.
 Plus, gas fireplaces start with a flip of a switch and they're easy to clean up and maintain.

-If you want to add a wood-burning fireplace, that's not impossible either.
-You just need space above to get a chimney up through the roof.
-In two-story houses, choices for placing the fireplace may be more limited, but often you can find the 12- to 14-inch space the chimney requires by enclosing a corner of a room or a spare closet.
+If you want to add a wood-burning fireplace, you need space above to get a chimney through the roof.
+In two-story houses, choices for placing the fireplace might be more limited, but often you can find the 12- to 14-inch space the chimney requires by enclosing a corner of a room or a spare closet.
 This is the kind of fireplace that comes to mind for most people and it's the most expensive.
 It's made of a brick or stone firebox, a brick or stone chimney, and usually a wood mantel.

 If you're looking for an inexpensive fireplace option, consider a zero-clearance or factory-built fireplace.
 These are lightweight fireplaces often with linear designs to fit more modern tastes.
 In comparison with masonry fireplaces, they're easier to install and require significantly less construction work.
 Since their firebox enclosures always remain cool, zero-clearance fireplaces can be installed in any room—even directly over hardwood floors and within a few inches of existing walls.